Ansvia/reframe/README.md

 > Because *"don't repeat yourself"*

-If you need to build project in matter of seconds, this tool for you.
+If you need build project in matter of seconds, this tool for you.

 ![Reframe Demo](img/reframe.gif?raw=true)